 Frequently asked questions

-In this section, we answer common questions about the new developer portal, which are of general nature.
+In this section, we answer common questions about the developer portal, which are of general nature.
 For questions specific to the self-hosted version, refer to the wiki section of the GitHub repository.

-If you're using the managed version, reset the content of the portal by clicking Reset content in the Operations menu section.
-Confirming this operation will remove all the content of the portal and provision the new default content.
-The portal's engine has been automatically updated in your API Management service.
+To reset the content in a managed portal, select Reset content in the Operations menu section.
+This operation will remove all the content of the portal and provision new default content.
+You will lose all developer portal customizations and changes.
+You can't undo this action.

-If you're using the self-hosted version, use the
+If you're using the self-hosted version, run

 How can I automate portal deployments?